mdfnam/QnA/Kinds of Words in Arabic.md

 - **Lafz `لَفْظ`:** It specifically refers to a single word or a single utterance.
 These utterances can be further divided into two categories based on whether they convey meaning or not: Muhmal and Mawdu.
 - **Muhmal `مُهْمَل`:** Refers to meaningless words that do not carry any meaning.
 Because we are studying the Quran in which there is no meaningless word present, therefore, we will not study them.
 - **Mawdu `مَوْضُوع`:** Refers to meaningful words that carries meaning.
 Our main focus during our studies will be on these words.
-- **Mufrad `مُفْرَد`:** Refers to a single meaningful word.
+- **Mufrad `مُفْرَد`:** Refers to a single word.
 - **Murakkab `مُرَكَّب`:** Refers to the combination of two or more individual words (mufrad).

 <p align="center">
   <img src="https://github.com/mdfnam/QnA/assets/156814846/2563009d-0fa1-466f-93c3-47ab29f79025" width="350">
 </p>

-- **Kalimah `كَلِمَة`:** A single meaningful utterance is referred to as ‘kalimah’.
+- **Kalimah `كَلِمَة`:** A single meaningful word is referred to as ‘kalimah’.
 It can be further divided into three types also called ‘parts of speech’.

 ## Classification of Words
 While reading the Quran, we encounter numerous words (kalimah) on every page, which can be categorized into three parts of speech in the Arabic language: